 |The Business Platinum® Card from American Express||Best for frequent business travelers|

-If you’re a small business owner, you probably have enough on your plate just trying to manage the day-to-day operations of your business.
-But you might want to set aside some time to think about your business credit — especially if you plan on scaling up in the near future.
+If you’re a small-business owner, you probably have enough on your plate just trying to manage the day-to-day operations of your business.
+But you might want to set aside some time to think about how to build business credit — especially if you plan on scaling up in the near future.

 Business credit takes time to build, but it may open doors to greater amounts of capital.

 Why is business credit important?
 As with personal credit, strong business credit can lead to lower insurance premiums or interest rates.
 It can also help you get approved for a lease, business loan or business line of credit and secure better terms from vendors.

 Building business credit can also help you separate your personal finances from your business’s finances.